-The following information, first published in an article I wrote for Peninsula Lifestyle magazine, spring 2006, and found in my cookbook, Simple Cooking for Wellness, gives a brief historic background and elementary explanation of Ayurvedic principles.
+The following article, first published in Peninsula Lifestyle magazine, spring 2006, and found in my cookbook, Simple Cooking for Wellness, gives a brief historic background and basic explanation of Ayurvedic principles so that you may apply them to your own life for health and well being.

-There are numerous books about Ayurveda (I list several), and since my first writing of this article I’ve seen an increased interest in, and growth of, Ayurveda practitioners, as well as the basic concepts being incorporated into other holistic health care modalities.
+There are numerous books about Ayurveda (I list several below), and since my writing of this article there has been increased interest in, and growth of, Ayurveda in the United States.
+There are excellent educational opportunities and practitioners can be found in most cities.

 Ayurveda, often called the “Mother of all healing”, is considered to be the oldest form of health care in the world, influencing Chinese medicine, the humoral medicine practiced by Hippocrates in Greece, homeopathy, and modern plastic surgery.
 The word Ayurveda means “Science (veda) of Life (ayur)”.
 This holistic system of health and healing began around 5000 years ago in India during the Indus/Sarasvati Civilization, a sophisticated culture along the Sarasvati River.
 Cities with elaborate brick road systems and multiple storied buildings conducted maritime foreign trade with many other cultures.
 Public baths and complex sewage systems evidence concern for the health of citizens.
 The Vedic teachings of this period taught people how to live in harmony with nature through architectural principles (called Vastu), spiritual practices (Yoga), healthy lifestyles and treatment of diseases (Ayurveda).
 This Vedic Period of India’s history ended around 2000 B.C., possibly when the Sarasvati River dried due to geologic events.